oracle-livelabs/database/23cfree/apex-property-graphs/apex-property-graphs.md

     ![URL login screen](images/admin-services.png)

-3. Login as ADMIN with Welcome123# as the password
+3. Login as ADMIN with your password.

     ![Login using credentials](images/login-details.png)